The story of the Mariners’ Cotton Candy Girl lives on, five years after she became an internet sensation

 “There are so many things we could be online for.
 It’s one of the better things,” added Beatrix’s father, Jake.

 The Harts were in Seattle that day, five years ago Tuesday, because Jake was attending his 20th reunion from Edmonds-Woodway High School.
-An actor who you very well may have seen on television in an eclectic variety of roles (or heard as the voice of an assortment of animated characters), Jake Hart lives close to New York City with Virginia and Beatrix, who started second grade this week.
+An actor who you very well might have seen on television in an eclectic variety of roles (or heard as the voice of an assortment of animated characters), Jake Hart lives close to New York City with Virginia and Beatrix, who started second grade this week.
 Jake will soon appear in the Netflix animation series, “Spirit Rangers.”

 Jake’s ongoing connection to the Red Eagle Soaring Native Youth Theatre on Queen Anne, as well the Cornish College of the Arts, his alma mater, brings him back to Seattle frequently.
 On this particular night, some buddies suggested a Mariner outing.